Speaking out is the only way to end stigma

-Again, though, there's a 'but'.
+Again, though, there’s a ‘but’.
 Two, actually.
 Firstly, it is not easy to be so unabashed about this subject to other people (particularly, I would suggest, acquaintances or strangers – you have no clues to enable you to gauge what their reaction might be).
-As a general rule, I'm remarkably passive in the arena of 'real life', but I am both blessed and cursed in having something of a bolshy streak when I feel I'm being treated unfairly, and I think it's that force that has driven me to speak up.
+As a general rule, I’m remarkably passive in the arena of real life, but I am both blessed and cursed in having something of a bolshy streak when I feel I’m being mistreated, and I think it’s that force that has driven me to speak up.
 Secondly, even though I have received a number of pretty positive reactions to my disclosures, stigma still exists.
-There are still those who demonise us as loons or scroungers who should be locked up in an asylum or get back to work, respectively (though, of course, many people with a mental health problem do work).
+There are still those who demonise us as loons or scroungers who should be locked up in an asylum or get back to work, respectively (though, of course, many people with mental health problems do work).
 Admitting to mental health issues in such circumstances can seem like a dangerous thing to do.

 I think, though, that there is ultimately good news.
 As many people familiar with Mind will know, the Time to Change campaign has been granted another four years’ worth of funding, which means that the very meaningful in-roads the initiative has already made can be further built upon.